tatakae-game/docs/algorithms/security.md

 # Security algorithm
 Today's needs about security became one of the major aspect of any modern software.
-One of the most critical part of a software is authentification, it's the only barrier between a user's identity and the software.
+One of the most critical part of a software is authentication, it's the only barrier between a user's identity and the software.

 ## Tokens
 A way and also our chosen solution is the use of tokens to authenticate the users.
 Once the user's credentials are sent to the server, a token is sent back.